 - Face accessory meshes do not require a _Geo naming convention.

 You must rig your accessory to the character's bone structure so the accessory can bend and deform along with your character's facial poses.
-After rigging, you can choose to immediately skin your model in your modeling tool, or you can transfer skinning data from your character to the accessory at runtime by using Automatic Skinning Transfer.
+After rigging, you can skin your model in your modeling tool, or you can transfer skinning data from your character to the accessory at runtime by using Automatic Skinning Transfer.

 To set up your Blender project:

 Select the default shape, camera, and lights, then press Delete.

 In the left-hand navigation of the Properties Editor, navigate to Scene Properties.